Instruments Owned by Nippon Music Foundation

 “Muntz”

-The label attached to this instrument bears an Italian inscription, "d'anni 92 (92 years old)", handwritten by Stradivari himself.
-It has a first class reputation for its excellent condition and tonal quality.
-This violin takes its name from a famous collector and amateur violinist, H. M. Muntz of Birmingham, England, who owned it since 1872.
-This is one of the last instruments made by Stradivari, who passed away in 1737.
+The label attached to this instrument bears an Italian inscription, "d’anni 92 (92 years old)", handwritten by Stradivari himself.
+It has a first-class reputation for its excellent condition and tonal quality.
+This violin takes its name from a famous collector and amateur violinist, H.M.Muntz of Birmingham, England, who owned it in the late 1800s.
+It is known to be one of the last instruments made by Stradivari, who passed away in 1737.

 “Muntz”